shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 ### 3.2.1 Functionality of the QR code

 #### Description
-There are 2 QR codes per room: one for if the guest has the app already and one which downloads it.
-Both then send the guest to their relevant login screen.
+There are a QR codes per room: to bring the guest to the download page of the Efficiclean application.

 #### Criticality
-While it is not essential for downloading the app as it will be available on the play store, it is necessary to send the user to the correct login page for their room, making it easier for guests to login successfully.
+While it is not essential for downloading the app as it will be available on the play store, it will make it easier for guests to download the application.

 #### Technical Issues
-The main issue would be making sure each generated QR code brings you to the specified room page.
+The main issue would be if guests do not have a QR code scanner on their device.
+This will be combatted by giving the name of the application for guests to download through the play store.

 #### Dependencies with other requirements
-Without the QR codes, guests will be unable to login to the app, breaking the whole system.
+Without the QR codes, guests will have to navigate through the play store independently.

 ### 3.2.2 Login

 #### Description
 When the guests scan their QR code, they are presented with the login screen of EfficiClean.
-Guests input their forename and surname which is then validated with the information in the database to ensure they are staying in the room.
+Guests input their hotel ID, room number, forename and surname which is then validated with the information in the database to ensure they are staying in the room.
 Staff will input their username and password to log in.

 #### Criticality
 The guest validation at the login stage is crucial to the app’s functionality.
 Without proper verification, anybody could mark the statuses of hotel rooms and sabotage the system.